Home Team (2022 film)

-Home Team is a 2022 American sports comedy film directed by Charles Kinnane and Daniel Kinnane, written by Chris Titone and Keith Blum, and starring Kevin James in the lead role, Taylor Lautner, Rob Schneider, Jackie Sandler, and Tait Blum.
+Home Team is a 2022 American sports comedy-drama film directed by Charles Kinnane and Daniel Kinnane (in their feature length directorial debuts), written by Chris Titone and Keith Blum, and starring Kevin James in the lead role, Taylor Lautner, Rob Schneider, Jackie Sandler, and Tait Blum.
 Inspired by actual events, the film tells the story of New Orleans Saints head coach Sean Payton who coached his 12-year-old son's football team during his one-year suspension from the NFL.

 Home Team was produced by Adam Sandler's Happy Madison Productions and James's Hey Eddie Productions, and filmed in New Orleans from May to June 2021.
 It was released on January 28, 2022, by Netflix.